icepick4/capitalympics-api/README.md

 ### Users

--   All endpoints require an API key in the request header.
+-   All endpoints require a user token.